LUTHER DIXON KIRBY 1891 – 1917

 - 24th, Manchester Regiment

-The service record of Private L.D.
-Kirby and the war diary of 22/Manchesters have not been researched.
-It is not known when he enlisted or when he entered France.
-Private L.D.
-Kirby did not enter France before 31 December 1915.
+It is not known when Private L.D.
+Kirby enlisted or when he entered France but he did not enter France before 31 December 1915.
 The 7th Division saw action at the Battle of the Somme 1916.
 Then in 1917:

 - 14 March-5 April: the German Retreat to the Hindenburg Line